99x/react-scaffolder/README.md

 #### Options

-* `-f` generate only file and use module as filename
+* `-f` Generate only file and use module as filename

 ---------------------------------------